msafari0/Identikeep/README.md

 routines will be successfully loaded at runtime while the other will fail without impacting on the execution of the whole program.

-By default, `identikit` searches for the plugins in the path from which it was launched: a different directory can be specified with the option
+By default, `identikeep` searches for the plugins in the path from which it was launched: a different directory can be specified with the option
 `-p`.
 To specify a list of plugins that must provide information just specify their names proceeded by `[`:

-    mpirun ./identikit -p=PATH/TO/PLUGINS [CPU [Mem [OS
+    mpirun ./identikeep -p=PATH/TO/PLUGINS [CPU [Mem [OS

 names a case insensitive.
 An error will be issued if any of these plugins fails to load.